TerminusEst/TerminusEst.github.io/index.md

 + **PhD in Physics, 2013-2017**

   - Completed in Trinity College Dublin, funded by Eirgrid and the IRC.
-My thesis *Modelling and Monitoring Geomagnetically Induced Currents in Ireland* was the first detailed study of the Irish power network and its vulnerability to space weather events.
+My thesis '*Modelling and Monitoring Geomagnetically Induced Currents in Ireland*' was the first detailed study of the Irish power network and its vulnerability to space weather events.

 + **B.A.
 Mod, Physics with Astrophysics, 2009-2013**